 Prior to undergoing vision correction surgery, our doctors will first evaluate your ocular health and needs.
 We will perform a comprehensive eye exam, including tests to evaluate your eye health.
 These tests will alert us to any issues that might preclude you from undergoing LASIK.
 We use advanced technology to measure your corneal thickness, internal curvature, the size of your pupils, the intensity of your astigmatism, and more.
-During this appointment, we will also discuss the overall cost of your surgery.
+During this appointment at our Garnerville practice, we will also discuss the overall cost of your surgery.

 How is LASIK Surgery Performed?